Andrettin/Wyrmsun/readme.txt

 * Units
 - Fixed issue which caused slimes to try to garrison in a tower if the player selected an ungarrisoned tower and right-clicked the slime.
-- Added Norse Swordsman, Veteran Swordsman and Jarl (icons by Jinn).
+- Added Norse Swordsman, Veteran Swordsman and Hersir (icons by Jinn).

 * Upgrades
 - Changed the name of the dwarven writing upgrade from "Dvalic Runewriting" to "Runewriting".